hmito/esj73web/presentation_en.md

 - The total presentation time is 15 minutes: 12 minutes for the presentation and 3 minutes for the Q&A session.
 Please be punctual: 1, 2, and 3 bells will be rung at 10, 12, and 14 minutes and 30 seconds; for video performances, three bells will be rung at 2 minutes and 30 seconds after the start of the Q&A session.
 - For oral presentations, the previous speaker will be asked to chair the next presentation, including English sessions.
 The first chairperson will be assigned by the room attendant.

+### English Oral Sessions

+- Gifts for English presenters will be distributed during reception hours.
+Once you receive your voucher, please come to the reception desk promptly and be sure to exchange it for your gift.

 ## Poster Presentation

 - Two opportunities for poster presentations are provided: an online poster session and an onsite (in-person) poster session.